datvu-work/datvu-hackthebox-writeup/SHERLOCKS/Brutus/Write-up.md

 |--------------|---------------------------------|
 | Lab          | Brutus                          |

-**Key finding:**
-Attacker (65.2.161.68) has brute-forced to the machine and successfully found the right password and got in.
-The attacker then did some lateral movements.

 **What I learned:**
 1. I have read more infos about auth.log and wtmp file in Linux. (auth.log logs all authentication events of all users and wtmp is a binary log file that maintains a historical records of login/logout)